“Dare to reach out your hand into the darkness, to pull another hand into the light.”

 Cardiopulmonary Resuscitation (CPR) is an emergency lifesaving procedure performed when the heart stops beating.
 Immediate CPR can double or triple chances of survival after cardiac arrest.

 Classes are offered at Lakeside Volunteer Rescue Squad by certified instructors throughout the year.
 Dependent on your needs classes are offered though the American Heart Association (AHA) or American Safety and Health Institute (ASHI).
+Contact us for CPR class dates or to schedule a class for your group.

 Volunteers may pursue other areas of interest through a variety of training classes.
 These classes include hazardous materials training, emergency vehicle operator course, vehicle extrication, instructor training and more.
 Courses are available through many sources such as the American Heart Association, VA Fire Programs, and Virginia Association of Volunteer Rescue Squads.